TobleroneBill/TETRIS/README.md

 ### Controls

 - A/D - Move piece left or right
 - Left/Right Key - Rotate in that direction.
-When playing this might feel a little weird, but I think this is because in normal tetris, you can only rotate in a single direction (that or my rotation matrix thing isn't working properly (but i think it is))

 No scoring yet as this is V1.0, but these are the features I'm planning to add and are also visible in the source code: